 With these added services, credit cards do some of the hard work required to keep your identity safe.

-Credit Cards With the Best Fraud Protection
+Credit Card With the Best Fraud Protection

 If you're looking for a new credit card and security is one of your top priorities, it's important to shop around to find the right fit.
-Here are a couple of our favorite cards based on their security features:

 How to Protect Yourself from Credit Card Fraud